bakpakin/Fennel/reference.md

 ```

 All function metadata will be garbage collected along with the function itself.
-Docstrings and other metadata can also be accessed via functions on the fennel
+Docstrings and other metadata can also be accessed via functions on the [fennel
-API (see api reference).
+API](api.md#work-with-docstrings-and-metadata).

 ### Hash function literal shorthand